kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 The Unique Dashboard Identifier or UID allows having consistent URLs for accessing dashboards from the lambda UI.
 This UID is defined in the `*-dashboard.json` file.

->**Important:** Change the uid will break the url used to access specific dashboards from lambda ui.
+>**Note:** Changing the UID breaks the URL used to access specific dashboards from the lambda UI.

 ## Additional Resources